-All musicians need websites to present their work to the world and build relationships with fans.
+All musicians need websites to present their work to the world, attract concert presenters, and establish relationships with fans.

-These guidelines will enable you to publish an effective site at low cost and regardless of your facility with technology.
+The following guidelines will empower you to publish an effective site at low cost and regardless of your facility with technology.

-For rising performers and composers, websites generally serve as portfolios of their work but can also promote income-producing activities such as teaching, concertizing, and gigging.
+For rising performers and composers, websites generally serve as portfolios of their work and can also promote income-producing activities such as teaching, concertizing, and gigging.

 - Bio page, with another powerful photo; you could also have a link to a resume and/or electronic press kit